DLFundamentals/blog/_posts/2026-06-09-tool-use-as-a-path-to-ood-reasoning.md

     </div>
   </div>

   <p class="figcaption"><strong>Fig. 2.</strong> The data-only Bayes advantage is $\tfrac12|1-2\rho|^{m}$ with $m\approx g/2$ active mask bits.
-As depth climbs — or as $\rho$ approaches the balanced $\tfrac12$ — it collapses toward zero, so new evidence alone is uninformative.
-The diligent solver subtracts the prefix mask and recovers the next term in $O(\log p)$ samples regardless of depth.
-Once unmasked, each step is a single Boolean-conjunction recovery: solvable in polynomial time, independent of $g$.</p>
+As depth climbs — or as $\rho$ approaches the balanced $\tfrac12$ — this advantage collapses toward zero, so new evidence alone becomes uninformative.
+The diligent solver subtracts the prefix mask and recovers the next term from a small batch, independent of depth.
+Once unmasked, each step is a single Boolean-conjunction recovery: polynomial-time, and not intrinsically harder at larger $g$.</p>

   <hr>

   <h2>Part III — Depth-induced collapse</h2>

-  <p>Run real models on this benchmark and a sharp pattern appears: as depth grows, next-step accuracy collapses, even though a polynomial-time solution exists at every step.
-The information is all there; the difficulty is using it reliably across a long chain.
-The estimator simulations confirm the benchmark behaves as designed — only the full-information solver sustains high $\gamma_g$, while data-only and partial solvers decay and history-only sits at chance.
-Then the language models follow the same script.</p>
+  <p>Run real models on this benchmark and a sharp pattern appears: as depth grows, next-step accuracy falls, even though a polynomial-time recovery procedure exists at every step.
+The information is present; the difficulty is carrying out the prefix-conditioned computation reliably across a long chain.
+The estimator simulations confirm the benchmark behaves as designed — only the full-information solver sustains high $\gamma_g$, while data-only and partial solvers decay and history-only stays near chance.
+Then the language models begin to follow the same script.</p>

   <div class="explorer fade-in" id="collapse-sim">
     <div class="explorer-header">